-Some minimally invasive diagnostic techniques are used to estimate stage, such as thoracoscopy or mediastinoscopy, which can help determine if the cancer has spread beyond the pleural lining or into lymph nodes.
+Some minimally invasive diagnostic techniques are used to estimate stage such as thoracoscopy or mediastinoscopy.
+They can help determine if the cancer has spread beyond the pleural lining or into lymph nodes.

 However, surgery is the most accurate way to diagnose mesothelioma.
 Unfortunately, surgery is an invasive procedure and can’t be performed on patients who are in poor health or have late-stage mesothelioma.
-Imaging scans work well enough to identify late-stage tumor spread, which precludes patients from surgery because the cancer has grown to the point that surgical removal becomes life-threatening.
+Imaging scans work well enough to identify late-stage tumor spread.
+This precludes patients from surgery because the cancer has grown to the point that surgical removal becomes life-threatening.

 A 2012 study that analyzed more than 3,000 pleural mesothelioma cases reported on the discrepancy of staging based on clinical versus surgical staging.
 It showed clinical staging is most accurate for stage 3 and 4 cases.
 Around 80 percent of patients with clinical stage 1 cancer were found to have more advanced disease upon surgery, known as upstaging.
 About 65 percent of patients with clinical stage 2 mesothelioma were upstaged, but only 20 percent with stage 3 and none with stage 4 were upstaged.

 Sometimes mesothelioma is misdiagnosed as a less serious disease or another cancer.
-The initial symptoms of mesothelioma can resemble other conditions such as pneumonia or irritable bowel syndrome, making it common for the cancer to be misdiagnosed as a nonterminal condition.
+The initial symptoms of mesothelioma can resemble other conditions such as pneumonia or irritable bowel syndrome.
+It is common for the cancer to be misdiagnosed as a nonterminal condition.

 An initial misdiagnosis is common for people who have mesothelioma.
-As the cancer progresses and more serious symptoms develop, increasingly advanced testing becomes warranted, which leads to an accurate diagnosis.
+As the cancer progresses and more serious symptoms develop, increasingly advanced testing becomes warranted.
+Advanced testing leads to an accurate diagnosis.

-However, mesothelioma can also be misdiagnosed as other forms of cancer, most commonly a form of lung cancer that develops in mucus-secreting glands called adenocarcinoma.
-Pathologists are the professionals who analyze tumor biopsy samples, and if they aren’t experienced with differentiating mesothelioma from other cancers a misdiagnosis can occur.
+However, mesothelioma can also be misdiagnosed as other forms of cancer.
+It is most commonly misdiagnosed as a form of lung cancer that develops in mucus-secreting glands called adenocarcinoma.
+Pathologists are the professionals who analyze tumor biopsy samples.
+If they aren’t experienced with differentiating mesothelioma from other cancers, a misdiagnosis can occur.

 Working with a cancer center that specializes in mesothelioma can confirm or deny the diagnosis.
 The professionals working at such cancer centers have the experience that’s necessary to accurately diagnose the disease.

 The next step after a mesothelioma diagnosis for many people is a second opinion.
-Opting for a cancer center that specializes in mesothelioma can confirm the diagnosis and get you access to innovative therapies and clinical trials.
+Choosing a cancer center that specializes in mesothelioma can confirm the diagnosis and get you access to innovative therapies and clinical trials.

 After a mesothelioma diagnosis, be sure to learn about your type of mesothelioma and the therapies that may help you live longer.
 The more you know, the better prepared you’ll feel.

 Discuss your treatment plan in great detail with your health care team.
 Thorough communication will help you feel more comfortable and secure with the plan.
-Ask about complementary therapies that may help with side effects such as acupressure for chemotherapy-induced nausea.
+Ask about complementary therapies that may help with side effects.
+For example, acupressure may help with chemotherapy-induced nausea.

-Divulge any medications or supplements you are taking because they could interfere with treatment.
+Divulge any medications or supplements you are taking.
+They could interfere with treatment.